How to Write A Compelling Creative Brief (with Examples & Free Templates)

 A creative brief is a short 1-2 page document outlining the strategy for a creative project.

-The creative brief is usually created by the account manager in close consultation with the client.
+The account manager usually creates the creative brief in close consultation with the client.

-To that effect, it’s an interpretation of the client’s ideas and vision for the brand and the product.
+It interprets the client’s ideas and vision for the brand and the product.

 Since this brief is usually created by and for the agency, it is open-ended in nature.
-You can, and should, include anything and everything that will help the creative team understand the brand and product better.
+You can and should include anything and everything that will help the creative team understand the brand and product better.

 Most creative briefs include the following: